 While the Indigo® Platinum Mastercard® is an option if you don’t want to go the secured credit card route, it’s only a smart choice for those who can pay off the total balance each month.
 Otherwise, interest charges quickly tack on more debt.

 For cardholders who aren’t opposed to putting down their own money as collateral, secured credit cards are a practical alternative for building credit.
 The Citi® Secured Mastercard®, for example, requires only a minimum of $200 to open an account.
-Another secured card option for rebuilding credit is the Secured Mastercard® from Capital One.
+Another secured card option for rebuilding credit is the Capital One Platinum Secured Credit Card.
 If you put up the minimum required security deposit of $49, you’ll receive a beginning credit line of $200.

 |Card||Ongoing Purchase APR||Annual Fee||Intro Bonus||Credit Needed||Key features|